 - Payment of the minimum amount for publication in peer reviewed, quality scholarly journals, short articles, or abstracts of articles related to research supported by the faculty research grant program. - Cost of the minimum number of reprints of articles related to research supported by the faculty research grant program, if required as a part of the publication agreement. - Costs of University Printing Services to publish handbooks and similar works related to research supported by the faculty research grant program when the document is of broad interest and when support of such publication cannot be arranged through an outside agency. - The making of recordings when such is an essential part of the proposed research.

-NOTE: Special purpose equipment with a total acquisition cost of \$5,000 or greater, used for research, medical, scientific, or other technical activities are not allowable.
+NOTE: Special purpose equipment costing \$5,000 or more per individual item is not allowable on this grant.
+This includes items used for research, medical, scientific, or other technical activities.